How to Get a Land Mortgage

 Do you need planning permission?

-Your application will be far stronger if you have all the required permissions in place before you attempt to finance a plot of land.
-It’s not totally mandatory for all lenders, however it will dramatically reduce your chances of success, or at least securing favourable rates and LTVs, without it.
+Your application will be far stronger if you have all the required permissions before attempting to finance a plot of land.
+It’s not totally mandatory for all lenders.
+However, it will dramatically reduce your chances of success, or at least securing favourable rates and LTVs, without it.

 Find out more about planning permission applications in this government portal here.